derekjohnson/geocheck/README.md

 - run function that checks for geolocation
 - success runs a function that puts data into the object and stores it
 - sync function runs

+## Next steps from current commit

+- allow more than one stamp in localStorage